 Professor Lauren Rice taught my ART 131 course every Monday and Wednesday from 11:00am – 12:50pm.
 This course counted towards my Aesthetic Pillar as well as towards my major.
 The main focus of the course was on drawing realistic figures.
 Almost every class, we had a live model who came for us.
 We moved through the semester working on gestures, contour lines, and shading, almost always using charcoal.
 I really enjoyed this class, and I believe I learned quite a bit.

 This project was a portrait project.
-We had read an article about portraits before we started this drawing.
-This was probably the most fun for me of all our projects.
-The majority of our other projects included the entire body, not just the portrait.
+Before we began this project, we had read an article about portraits.
+This was probably the most fun for me out of all our projects.
+The majority of our other projects included the entire body, not just the portrait, or face.
 Drawing the entire body, I put quite a bit less focus on the face in order to complete the entire figure.
-I find the face to be more interesting to create using charcoals.
-I used Alphacolor soft charcoal, charcoal pencils, white charcoal, and a paper towel to create this piece.
+I find the face fascinating to create, especially with charcoals.
+For this piece, I used Alphacolor soft charcoal, charcoal pencils, white charcoal, and a paper towel for smudging.

-Since attending Longwood University, I have already learned so much more about art and drawing.
+Since moving to Longwood University and starting my classes fall 2019, I have already learned so much more about art and drawing.
 I hope to take this knowledge I have acquired from ART 131 into my other courses here, as well as out into my future job as an art teacher.